 MANTA RAY

 POPULATION STUDIES

 Like how humans are identifiable by fingerprints, manta rays can be identified by their unique ventral spot patterns.
-The Manta Trust team conducts daily research dives to record photos of different individuals for their growing database which currently includes 138 manta rays as of May 2022.
+The Manta Trust team conducts research dives to record photos of different individuals for their growing database which currently includes 150 Manta Rays as of January 2025.

+MANTA RAY